Endava/cats/README.md

 [![Code Smells](https://sonarcloud.io/api/project_badges/measure?project=cats&metric=code_smells)](https://sonarcloud.io/dashboard?id=cats)

 # Overview
 By using a simple and minimal syntax, with a flat learning curve, CATS enables you to generate hundreds of API tests within seconds with **no coding effort**.
-All tests cases are **generated and run automatically** based on a pre-defined set of **76 Fuzzers**.
-The Fuzzers cover different types of testing like: negative testing, boundary testing, structural validations, security and even end-to-end functional flows.
+All test cases are **generated and run automatically** based on a pre-defined set of **76 Fuzzers**.
+The Fuzzers cover different types of testing like: negative testing, boundary testing, structural validations and security.
+Even more, you can leverage the fact that CATS generates request payloads dynamically and write simple end-to-end functional flows.

 <div align="center">
   <img alt="CATS" width="100%" src="images/run_result.png"/>
 </div>

 <h3 align="center" style="color:orange">
- Starting with version 6.0, CATS generates significant more test cases (more than 10k for small APIs).
-Please check the <a href="#cats-running-times">CATS Running Times</a> for strategies on how to slice the Fuzzers.
+ Starting with version 6.0, CATS generates significantly more test cases (more than 10k even for small APIs) which result in increased running times and bigger reports.

+Please check the <a href="#slicint-strategies">Slicing Strategies</a> section for options on how to split the Fuzzers.
 </h3>

 Table of Contents